SCH launch a NEW NON-SELECTIVE inline spray system for uniform conformal coating film application for medium and high volume coating processing

 “What we really wanted was a simple system that combined the repeatability of the XYZ platform, had easy programming, could provide the spray gun film forming quality and could do all this at a sensible price.
 So, we started to search for a solution.”

 This search quickly found there was no perfect answer until SCH began work with TE Connectivity.
-They were developing exactly what SCH were looking to find for a customer project.
+They were developing exactly what SCH were looking to find a customer project.

 However, using an atomised spray nozzle with a programmable XYZ system allows repeatable atomised spray results with fixed distances, patterns and speeds.
 This non-selective approach applies an even film of conformal coating over circuit boards without significant operator expertise and gives control to the film thickness without operator interpretation found in manual spraying.